 One of the great things about finding evergreen content is that you can share it today with almost the same value as you did when it was first published.
-We practice the art of reposting here at Buffer, as our social accounts are routinely filled with content from our blog archives.
+We practice the art of reposting here at Buffer, as our social media management strategy frequently includes content from our blog archives.

 It might seem counterintuitive to share the same content to the same audience, but we have found it to be effective for hitting people in different time zones, reaching new followers, and testing variations of headlines.
 Research by Tom Tunguz showed that reposting can bring in 75 percent of the engagement of the original share.

 You may already have a plan to promote your content on the Big Four social networks—Facebook, Twitter, Google+, and LinkedIn.
 But have you considered Quora?
 The social answers site makes it easy to repurpose content either in replies to questions or as posts to Quora’s user blogs.